Quick Take

 Look out for signs of excessive drooling, a swollen abdomen, and retching without vomiting.
 Other symptoms include depression, a weak heart rate, restlessness, and lethargy.

-Boxachi Temperament
+Temperament

+Boxachis are perfect family pets who love to play and are very affectionate.
+However, they are energetic and curious, not to mention brave, which might get them into trouble.
 While naughty, they are fiercely loyal and caring and make the ultimate lap dogs.
 Boxachis love attention but can cope independently as long as they have toys or games to keep them entertained.

-They inherited a lot of intelligence from both parents but can be stubborn and temperamental sometimes, making it harder to train them.
-In addition, if mistreated or scared, they can lash out aggressively.
+They inherited a lot of intelligence from both parents, but can sometimes be stubborn and temperamental, making it harder to train them.
+In addition, if mistreated or scared, they may lash out aggressively.
+But if treated with love and care, the Boxachi is a bundle of joy that will brighten your day and snuggle its way into your heart.

 How to Care for a Boxachi

-Boxachis are relatively low maintenance, but there are factors you need to stay on top of to keep your dog happy and in good health.
+Boxachis are relatively low-maintenance, but there are factors you need to stay on top of to keep your dog happy and in good health.

-Boxachi Maintenance and Grooming
+Maintenance and Grooming

 If they have short hair, you can get away with brushing them once a week.
 With long hair, they need a good brushing three times a week using a pin brush.
 But whatever you do, don’t trim.